HJXDELL/easyium-java/README.rst

 =======
 easyium is an easy-to-use wrapper for selenium&appium and it can make you more focus on business not the element.

-Find the latest version on github: https://github.com/KarlGong/easyium-python or PyPI: https://pypi.python.org/pypi/easyium
+Find the latest version on github: https://github.com/KarlGong/easyium-java

 Advantages
 ----------